glciampaglia/glciampaglia.com/content/home/about.md

 # Biography

-Giovanni Luca Ciampaglia is an assistant research scientist at the [Indiana University Network Science Institute](http://iuni.iu.edu) (IUNI).
+Giovanni Luca Ciampaglia (IPA: dʒovˈannɪ lˈuːka tʃampˈaːʎa) is an assistant research scientist at the [Indiana University Network Science Institute](http://iuni.iu.edu) (IUNI).
 His research interests are in the emerging disciplines of [network science](//en.wikipedia.org/wiki/Network_science) and [computational social science](//en.wikipedia.org/wiki/Computational_social_science), with a particular focus on information diffusion on the Internet and social media.
 At